A voice keyboard that keeps your voice on your phone.

 Yaps was built with a different philosophy in mind: Privacy first.
 Offline always.

 When you use Yaps, you aren't sending your voice to the cloud.
 All the magic happens right on your device.
-Whether you're using an Apple Silicon Mac or a Windows machine (coming soon!), your data stays exactly where it belongs: with you.
+Whether you're using an Apple Silicon Mac, a Windows machine, or Android, your data stays exactly where it belongs: with you.

 No internet?
 No problem.
 Yaps works fully offline.
 You can dictate your thoughts in a subway tunnel or a coffee shop with spotty Wi-Fi, and it will transcribe perfectly.
 This isn't just a nice-to-have; it's a game-changer for professionals who need to work wherever they are.